shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-dv360---publisher-guide.md

 - Deals must be set up with DV360 partner IDs.
 This deal synchronizing process does not support member ID deals.
 - Once a partner ID is selected for a deal, it cannot be changed in subsequent updates.
 - Always have active communication with the buyer during the deal negotiation and setup process to ensure the buyer knows to approve the deal in the DV360 UI.

-**Programmatic guaranteed (PG) deals**
+**Programmatic Guaranteed (PG) Deals**

 - Deals must be set up with DV360 partner IDs.
 This deal sync process does not support member ID deals.
 - You cannot change the DV360 partner ID once the deal is created.
 - The deal must have only ONE declared media type (video, banner, native, audio).
 - Always have active communication with the buyer during the deal negotiation and setup process to ensure the buyer knows to approve the deal in the DV360 UI.
 - Only update deal details when necessary and **always** notify the buyer to approve the changes.
 The DV360 buyer continues to bid using previous PG deal details until new deal updates are approved.
 - PG deals must include allowed creative sizes for banner and display.

 **Multi Buyer Deals**